 - Time-limits: If the grade on a particular piece of work during a semester is questioned, the appeal for reconsideration must be made within four weeks of the receipt of the grade.
-The period of time during which appeals of final grades can be made expires at the end of the fourth week of the semester following the posting of the grade. - Substitutes for the department chair: In the event that appeals for reconsideration of grades involves grades assigned by a chair of a department, then the procedure outlined here will be conducted by the senior member of the department, or the next senior member of the department in the event that the chair is the senior member. - Claims of discrimination: The provisions outlined above are meant to apply to situations in which appeals for reconsideration of grades are made by students.
-There can be circumstances in which a student's complaint involves a belief that they have been discriminated against because of the practices in managing a course.
-The Provost is the administrative officer to receive any such complaint.
-It may be that the Provost will ask that the general provisions above be followed in an investigation of possible discrimination.
+The period of time during which appeals of final grades can be made expires at the end of the fourth week of the semester following the posting of the grade. - Substitutes for the department chair: In the event that appeals for reconsideration of grades involves grades assigned by a chair of a department, then the procedure

+- outlined here will be conducted by the senior member of the department, or the next senior member of the department in the event that the chair is the senior member. - Claims of discrimination: The provisions outlined above are meant to apply to situations in which appeals for reconsideration of grades are made by students.
+There can be circumstances in which a student's complaint involves a belief that he or she has been discriminated against because of the practices in managing a course.
+The Vice President for Academic Affairs is the administrative officer to receive any such complaint.
+It may be that the Vice President for Academic Affairs will ask that the general provisions above be followed in an investigation of possible discrimination.